About 8000km Across Canada

 Many of them decide to run this killing distance out of ordinary spiritual need - to commemorate a loved one, to get to know themselves or to become a better human.
 One of them is Jakub Muda.

-8000KM ACROSS CANADA - "THE LONGEST" DREAM IN THE WORLD
+"THE LONGEST DREAM IN THE WORLD"

 The legendary marathon across Canada - from the coast of the Pacific to the shores of the Atlantic - is an extreme challenge for the human body, on numerous occasions making it necessary to cross the limits of both physical and mental endurance.